 - If you use the incorrect diameter, the chimney may not draw adequately – which means you won’t get the high performance you expect from your fireplace.

 - If you use the wrong alloy, your chimney liner may disintegrate in a very short period of time – which means you’ll be paying for another one in no time.

 - If you don’t use insulation that is listed for use with a particular system, your system may not function properly – which means using it could be dangerous or just plain frustrating.

 So, don’t leave anything to chance.
-Use Advance Chimney Specialists, Inc. for your chimney reline.
+Use Advance Chimney Sweeps, Inc. for your chimney reline.
 We’re Pittsburgh’s chimney experts!
 Call or request an appointment online today.
 We’re here to help!